bitoollearner/bilearner-ds-lab/README.md

 ## 📺 YouTube Channel

-Check out my [BI Learner](https://www.youtube.com/@bilearner) for detailed video tutorials and demonstrations of these projects.
+Check out my channel [BI Learner](https://www.youtube.com/@bilearner) for detailed video tutorials and demonstrations of these projects.

 ## 🙋‍♂️ About Me